 What is WordPress?

-WordPress is a free open-source web platform that makes it easy to create and maintain a website—an attractive alternative to expensive commercial content management systems (CMS) on the market.
+WordPress is a free open-source web platform that makes it easy to create and maintain a website - an attractive alternative to expensive proprietary content management systems (CMS) on the market.

 Why choose WordPress?